ToRreb/terraform-3tier-aws/README.md

     Bash scripting and variable configuration for clean, reusable environments

-The infrastructure is designed with reliability, security, and cost control in mind — no hardcoded secrets, no manual provisioning.
+The infrastructure is designed with reliability, security, and cost control in mind, no hardcoded secrets, no manual provisioning.

 🚧 Current Development

 The infrastructure is fully deployed.
 Ongoing enhancements include: